ULuIQ12/fxhashfrontparser/README.md

 # Prerequesites
 You'll need a user script extension for your browser, like https://www.tampermonkey.net/.

-You also need to have the "Display Infos" toggle enabled in you fxhash website settings.
+You also need to have the "Display Infos" toggle enabled in your fxhash website settings.

 # Install with Tampermonkey
 In Tampermonkey, go to Utilites and choose "Import from file", select "fxhash front parser.user.js" , then click Install.